-While this should settle the debate on the business merits, the newfound risk of political backlash requires supplementing the analysis with some further inquiry on the strategic merits, which I address in the ensuing subsection.
+While this should settle the debate on the business merits, the newfound risk of political backlash requires supplementing the analysis with further inquiry on the strategic merits, which I address below.

 B. The Strategic Case for Corporate Governing: Does It Give Rise to Strategic Risk?